mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

+`voice`
+like this.

-There are three specific classes of problems have major impacts on simulation performance that I'll address with some solutions: Drawing, Memory Allocation, and Collision detection.
+There are three specific classes of problems have major impacts on simulation performance that I want to keep adressing in this tutorial:
+	Drawing, Memory Allocation, and Collision detection.

-For now, let's improve drawing.
+Let's continue improve drawing.

 We can significantly reduce the cost of drawing and the appearance of flickering by only drawing each character once.
-//And after that, we can improve things more by redrawing only what has change between frames.
-//In a traditional graphics setting, this technique is called 'Dirty Rectangle' or 'Dirty Pixel'.
-//To do it, we need to keep track of what was drawn last frame so it can be compared to the new frame.
 We'll do that by writing our graphics into a separate buffer, and draw that once.
+this technique is called double buffering.

 `scene`
+cartoon of an artist artist painting a picture
+then the artist flips the picture, presenting it to an audience
+then the artist pulls up another blank canvas
+then the artist paints a slightly different picture
+then the artist flips the picture, presenting it to an audience
+then the artist pulls up another blank canvas
+then the artist paints a slightly different picture
+then the artist flips the picture, presenting it to an audience
+then the artist pulls up another blank canvas
-artist painting a picture, then painting a different picture behind it, and swapping between them
+then the artist paints a slightly different picture
+then the artist flips the picture, presenting it to an audience
+then the artist pulls up another blank canvas

 `voice`
 This technique dramatically reduces flickering by replacing the entire image at once instead of redrawing all different parts one at a time